leandronsp/synapse/README.md

 - **Half Adder**: Combines XOR and AND gates to perform single-bit addition
   - Sum = A XOR B (difference detection)
   - Carry = A AND B (overflow detection)
+- **Full Adder**: Uses two half adders and OR gate for three-input addition
+  - Handles A + B + Carry_in for multi-bit arithmetic
+  - Combines carry outputs: Carry1 OR Carry2

 All neural components are automatically trained when instantiated and perform computations using trained neural networks.